 MS 1212 p.97v-98r., Cartulary of the See of Canterbury

-A sketch of the procession usually observed in coronation of our Kings & Queens together with a Plan pointing out several new paths and their parts adjacent(London, 1761)
+A Sketch of the Procession Usually Observed in Coronation of our KINGS & QUEENS together with a PLAN Pointing out Several new Paths and their Parts Adjacent 1761.

-Part of a pamphlet arguing for a change to the route of the procession for the coronation of George III, suggesting alternatives which might be ‘more commodious and proper’.
+This pamphlet argues for a change to the route of the procession for the coronation of George III, suggesting alternatives which might be ‘more commodious and proper’.
 The procession between Westminster Hall and Westminster Abbey was the only part of the ceremony visible to the general public and attracted a large crowd.
-Despite proposals such as those detailed in this pamphlet, the procession followed a short route through New Palace Yard, along Parliament Street, Bridge Street and King Street to the west door of the abbey.
+Despite proposals such as those detailed here, the procession followed a short route through New Palace Yard, along Parliament Street, Bridge Street and King Street to the west door of the abbey.

 MS 1083c, The Coronation